scottish-pl-institute/splv/2024-strathclyde/lightning.md

 | Wenhao Tang       | Modal Effect Types                                                          |

 Please plan for your talk to be less than five minutes long.
-The final schedule will be generated Monday morning using randomness.
+The final schedule will be generated on Saturday 27 July using *randomness*.